 Investment ideas can come from a variety of sources.
 From the library to your local stop-n-shop, with the right mindset, investment ideas will abound.
-No matter if you are a new investor just starting to invest on your own or a well-experienced one, many investors are interested in selecting individual common stocks for their own portfolios, but aren't sure where to begin their search for a great investment idea.
-To help you get started, these four tips were put together as part of our guide on how to invest in stocks and will help you find hundreds of investment ideas in your own backyard.
+No matter if you are a new investor just starting to invest on your own or a well-experienced one, many investors are interested in selecting individual common stocks for their portfolios, but aren't sure where to begin their search for a great investment idea.
+To help you get started, these four tips were put together as part of our guide on how to invest in stocks and will help you find hundreds of investment ideas in your backyard.

-Investment Idea 1: Standard and Poors Large Cap, Mid Cap, and Small Cap Guides
+Standard and Poors Large Cap, Mid Cap, and Small Cap Guides

 Each year, Standard and Poors releases three financial guides containing historical data on the selected companies making up its Small Cap, Mid Cap, and Large Cap indices.
 The reports are two pages and include the full company name, ticker symbol, industry, contact information (including phone numbers and web addresses), dividend records, officer listing, and business summary.
-An investor would be well served to ignore the buy, sell or hold recommendation S&P attaches to each of the reports, instead looking at the growth in earnings, debt levels and the return on equity rates for past several years.
+An investor would be well served to ignore the buy, sell or hold recommendation S&P attaches to each of the reports, instead of looking at the growth in earnings, debt levels and the return on equity rates for past several years.

 Take out a scratch pad and write down the name and ticker symbol of all companies that look interesting to you; your list of investment ideas will probably reveal a lot about your area of expertise and particular investment approach.
 Call each company and request information or order its annual report online.
-Combined, the three guides contain information on 1,500 companies, providing enough investment ideas to keep you busy for some time.
+The three guides combined contain information on 1,500 companies, providing enough investment ideas to keep you busy for some time.

-Investment Idea 2: Browse the Value Line Investment Survey
+Browse the Value Line Investment Survey

 The Value Line Investment Survey is one of the most convenient ways to access data and historical figures on hundreds of companies in only a few minutes.
 Investors can purchase a subscription in either print or electronic form.
 If you can't afford the $500+ subscription price, take a trip to your local library.
 More likely than not, they maintain a subscription.
 You can peruse the reports for free and copy only the companies that meet your criteria.

-Investment Idea 3: Take a Trip to the Mall, Your Gas Station, or Grocery Store
+Take a Trip to the Mall, Your Gas Station, or Grocery Store

 Grab a pad of paper and run to a few of the shopping locations you regularly haunt.
 Make a list of the name-brand products you come across - products such as Clorox bleach, Coca-Cola, Tide, M&M's, Wrigley's gum, Dawn dish soap, Energizer batteries, and Hershey's Chocolate.
 Consider each item a potential investing idea.
 Pick up the item and inspect the packaging to find the name and address of the manufacturer.
 Search the net, or call the number provided and ask if the company is publicly traded (meaning you can purchase shares of stock in it).